jhonatan0912/gicons-v2/README.md

 # gicons-v2

-`gicons-v2` is a vector icon library that is easy to integrate into your projects.
-It allows you to add customizable and scalable icons with ease.
+`gicons-v2` is a Vue 2 icon library that provides a set of vector icons, allowing easy integration and customization in your Vue 2 applications.

 ## Installation

-You can install `gicons-v2` using npm.
+You can install `gicons-v2` using npm:

 ### With npm